Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 From Day One, new hires crave proof that accepting the offer was a good choice.
 They want to feel excited.
 And they want to make a good impression by demonstrating their ability to learn, adapt, engage, and deliver.

-Here are 9 steps to building an employee onboarding program that will set your new hires up for success.
+Here are nine steps that will set your new hires up for success.

 1. Engage Recent New Hires